vcfvct/aws-exam/README.md

   * default wait time is one hour.
 The maximum amount of time that you can keep an instance in a wait state is 48 hours or 100 times the heartbeat timeout, whichever is smaller.
   * At the conclusion of a lifecycle hook, the result is either ABANDON or CONTINUE.
   * cooldowns or health check grace period starts after the lifecycle hook complete.
+* with `Default Termination Policy`, during scale-in, the instance launched from the `oldest` launch configuration.

 ## ECS(EC2 Container Service)
 * clusters can only scale in a single region.